Narsingmf/Narsing/README.md

-# ECS Terraform Module
+# Node.js Application with ECS Terraform Infrastructure

-This repository contains a modular Terraform implementation for deploying an ECS cluster with best practices.
+This repository contains a Node.js application with a CI/CD pipeline for deployment to AWS ECS using Terraform infrastructure.

 ## Architecture